kburchfiel/pfn/Online_Visualizations/Simple_App_With_Login/readme.md

 2. Create a new project.
 I named mine 'pyfono' (short for 'Python for Nonprofits'--I couldn't use 'pfn' because it needed to be at least 4 characters long).

-3. Follow [the steps outlined here](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service).
-Note that, if you need to install the Google Cloud Command Line Interface (CLI), you can do so [on this page](https://cloud.google.com/sdk/docs/install).
+3. Follow [the steps outlined here](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service)--but note the modifications that I made to these steps below.

+5. If you need to install the Google Cloud Command Line Interface (CLI), you can do so [on this page](https://cloud.google.com/sdk/docs/install).
 I deselected the 'Bundled Python' component during the installation process since (not surprisingly) I already had Python present on my computer.

 I also used the following contents in place of the recommended requirements.txt values:
 Flask